LUCIT-Systems-and-Development/python-utxodump/README.md

 Dump data from the Bitcoin UTXO database.
-You need to have pyleveldb installed, which can be installed using pip.
+You need to have pyleveldb installed, which can be installed using:

+$ sudo pip install leveldb

 Example usage:
 ```